 Subd.
 2. Covered services.
 All services must be included in a child's individualized treatment or multiagency plan of care as defined in chapter 245.

-For facilities that are not institutions for mental diseases according to federal statute and regulation, medical assistance covers mental health related services that are required to be provided by a residential facility under section 245.4882 and administrative rules promulgated thereunder, except for room and board.
+(b) For facilities that are not institutions for mental diseases according to federal statute and regulation and are not providing services under paragraph (a), medical assistance covers mental health related services that are required to be provided by a residential facility under section 245.4882 and administrative rules promulgated thereunder, except for room and board.

 Subd.
 3. Centralized disbursement of medical assistance payments.
-Notwithstanding section 256B.041, county payments for the cost of residential services provided under this section shall not be made to the commissioner of finance.
+Notwithstanding section 256B.041, county payments for the cost of residential services provided under this section shall not be made to the state treasurer.

 Subd.
 4. Payment rates. (a) Notwithstanding sections 256B.19 and 256B.041, payments to counties for residential services provided by a residential facility shall only be made of federal earnings for services provided under this section, and the nonfederal share of costs for services provided under this section shall be paid by the county from sources other than federal funds or funds used to match other federal funds.
-Payment to counties for services provided according to this section shall be a proportion of the per day contract rate that relates to rehabilitative mental health services and shall not include payment for costs or services that are billed to the IV-E program as room and board.
+Payment to counties for services provided according to subdivision 2, paragraph (a), shall be the federal share of the contract rate.
+Payment to counties for services provided according to subdivision 2, paragraph (b), shall be a proportion of the per day contract rate that relates to rehabilitative mental health services and shall not include payment for costs or services that are billed to the IV-E program as room and board.

 (b) The commissioner shall set aside a portion not to exceed five percent of the federal funds earned under this section to cover the state costs of administering this section.
 Any unexpended funds from the set-aside shall be distributed to the counties in proportion to their earnings under this section.